 PS: A big part of my programming for athletes is the blend of powerlifting and odd objects.
 This is what helps us transform athletes beyond the mere physical.
 The mental aspect is crucial to their success and that's what our training system develops: The Agile, Mobile & Hostile athlete.

-If you're a Coach and want to learn The Underground Strength System, Click HERE for our next CERT.
+If you're a Coach, Athlete or Parent of an Athlete and want to learn The Underground Strength System, Click HERE for our next CERT.